 Finally, just as I committed my soul to reincarnate into the life of Jesus the next time I die, so Muslims could commit to reincarnate into the life of Mohammed or another Muslim saint after their next death, a fate more worthy for a departed soul than mere houris.
 Also, there is no excuse to fight between Shia and Sunni, blow oneself to pieces among innocents or set back little girls: practices the righteous Mohammed would most certainly have hated.

 While Jesus said He was the only way into Heaven, Mohammed said he was the last Prophet of God.
 What mortal man could untangle such a divine contradiction?
 Yet such a reincarnation could prove to be just as worthwhile for its practitioner.
-We could wait there, safe in our soul, whatever ultimate salvation God contemplates.
-Let the psychopaths murder each other and innocent victims in His Name on Earth along with their innocent victims; let our last refuge doggedly harbor those remaining.
+We could wait there, safe in our soul, for whatever ultimate salvation God contemplates.
+Let the psychopaths murder each other and innocent victims in His Name on Earth along with their innocent victims; let our last refuge doggedly harbor the holdouts.
 Once and for all, our complicity could favor the good.

 Something for good believers to contemplate in Peace.